Liz Johnson Artur: Introduction to photography

-In 1985 she got her first camera and began taking photos during a trip to New York City.
+In 1985, Johnson Artur got her first camera and began taking photos during a trip to New York City.
 During this trip, she stayed with a Russian family in a black neighbourhood in Brooklyn.
 In an interview with The Fader, she said: "I'd never been in a black neighbourhood before and I didn't take any pictures then.
 But my memory of what I saw made me want to start taking pictures."
 This began her journey to take and compile photographs of weddings, parties, church and everyday life.

 In an interview with i-D Magazine, Johnson Artur explained that she got into photography because she "wanted to record the normality of black lives and black culture, which is something that isn't often reflected in the mainstream media."
 For her, photography was a way of gaining access to people and spaces that sparked her curiosity.
 The goal of her work is to move beyond stereotypes of black people and represent each person as a unique individual.

 Johnson Artur received her MA in Photography from the Royal College of Art in London and has taught at the London College of Communication.